 - It is often helpful to connect your emotions to what you are describing.
-For instance, the colour blue is ‘cool,’ and the colour red is ‘warm’.
-‘This leaf has turned so red in this autumn season that it feels warm in your hand, doesn’t it?
+For instance, the colour blue is 'cool' (as opposed to warm) and the colour red is 'warm'.
+'This leaf has turned so red in this autumn season that it feels warm in your hand doesn't it?
 The sun has given it warmth.

 - Listen to the sounds of nature, the songs of birds, the howl of dogs, the whisper of the wind in the trees.